- Location: Kansas

 All CDL holders who also hold a hazardous material endorsement (hazmat) are required to undergo a fingerprinting and a background investigation conducted by the Transportation Safety Administration (TSA).

-The driving section of the testing is a comprehensive check of your skills by a KS DOR examiner, and is made up of three parts including:
+The driving section of the testing is a comprehensive check of your skills by a KS DOR examiner including:

 - Pre-trip inspection